ge-high-assurance/VERDICT/index.md

 - Model Based Architecture Analysis (MBAA)
   - Identification of CAPEC threats and recommendation of NIST controls
   - Determination of the likelihood of successful attack of top-level event
-  - Calculation the probability of system failure
+  - Calculation of the probability of system failure
   - Generation of cut-sets, fault-tree and attack-defense tree

 - Model Based Architecture Syntehsis (MBAS)